 Eyejusters Ltd, Oxford UK

-South Sudan, Kenya, Uganda, Morocco, Cameroon, India, US, & UK
+Countries where the product has been distributed include: South Sudan, Kenya, Uganda, Morocco, Cameroon, India, US, & UK

 Focusspec (Focus On Vision, The Netherlands), Adlens (Adlens Ltd, United Kingdom), Adspecs ( Center for Vision in the Developing World), ChildViSion glasses (Dow Corp and Center for Vision in the Developing World)